XMK233/Django_validate_code_demo/README.md

 # Django_validate_code_demo
 first

-It is a validation demo
+It is a validation code demo
 The problem is why the picture cannot display normally.